sorekz/user-activity-report/README.md

 | dependabot | ❌ | ✔️ | 0 | 0 | 0 | 8 | 0 | 0 | 0 | 0 |

 ## Example CSV and JSON reports
 You can enable the option to write the report as csv and/or json output and use the actions/upload-artifact action to upload them.
-The zip file containings both reports can be downloaded afterwards in the action run.
+The zip file containing both reports can be downloaded afterwards in the action run.
 ```yaml
 name: 'User Activity Report'
 on: